ArthurYidi/Houdini-External-Editor/README.md

 ### Upcoming Features
 - Watching for changes and not halting the main thread!
 (Also removes confusion)
 - Editing multiple parameters at the same time.
-- If the parameter is a file provide option an to open the file instead.
+- If the parameter is a file provide option to open the file instead.
 - Submit ideas or pull requests!

 ----------------------------------